affinitydb/doc/interface [javascript].md

-Our philosophy is different from traditional object-oriented database systems, and similar to many recent graph and document databases: distinct data objects are used to interact with the database, with no attempt to interfere with the application's run-time object model.
+Our philosophy is different from traditional object-oriented database systems, and similar to many recent graph and document databases: distinct data objects are used to interact with the store, with no attempt to interfere with the application's run-time object model.
 In other words, we don't emulate the automatic object mapping of object-oriented databases, and the developer is not expected to _subclass_ `PIN`, but rather to _use_